pbek/QOwnNotes/webpage/src/blog/2021-05-02-Send-photos-from-your-mobile-phone-to-QOwnNotes-on-the-desktop.md

 ---
 title: Send photos from your mobile phone to QOwnNotes on the desktop
 image: /img/blog/web-application-settings.png
-description: There now is a simple way to send photos from your mobile phone to QOwnNotes on the desktop via a new web application on app.qownnotes.org.
+description: There now is a simple way to insert photos from your mobile phone in a note in QOwnNotes on your desktop via a new web application on app.qownnotes.org.
 date: 2021-05-02
 order: 20210502000000
 ---